Is Farsi/Persian Difficult to Learn for English Speakers?

 1. The Persian Alphabet

 One of the initial challenges English speakers face when learning Farsi is its writing system.
 Farsi uses a modified version of the Arabic script with 32 letters.
-Key features of the Persian script include:
+Here are the key features of the Persian script:

-- Right-to-Left Writing: Like Arabic and Hebrew, Farsi is written from right to left, which requires getting used to a new directionality.
+• Right-to-Left Writing: Like Arabic and Hebrew, Farsi is written from right to left.
+For English speakers accustomed to left-to-right writing, this requires getting used to a new directionality.
+A practical tip is to practice reading simple sentences daily to build comfort with this directional switch.

-- Connected Letters: Similar to Arabic, most letters in Farsi are connected when written, changing their shape depending on their position in the word (beginning, middle, or end).
+• Connected Letters: Similar to Arabic, most letters in Farsi are connected when written, changing their shape depending on their position in the word (beginning, middle, or end).
 For example, the letter ب (beh) looks different in بابا (baba – father) depending on where it appears in the word.
+To master this, learners can practice writing each letter in all its forms and use tracing exercises to reinforce muscle memory.

-- Short Vowels Are Often Unwritten: Short vowels are usually omitted in writing, making it difficult for beginners to know how to pronounce a word correctly without prior exposure.
+• Short Vowels Are Often Unwritten: Short vowels are usually omitted in writing, making it difficult for beginners to know how to pronounce a word correctly without prior exposure.
 For instance, the word ketāb (book) is written as کتاب with only the consonants and long vowels shown.
+Beginners can benefit from using vocalized texts, where short vowels are marked, to ease into the reading process.

 2. Pronunciation and Phonology